 - Nigeria is home to River Niger, the largest river in Africa

-- Nigeria has 6 Geopolitical Zones — North-Central, North-East, North-West, South-East, South-South, South-West.
+- There are 6 Geopolitical Zones in Nigeria, namely; North-Central, North-East, North-West, South-East, South-South, South-West.

 - The Nigerian military comprises the Nigeria Army (in charge of land warfare), the Nigerian Air Force (in charge of air combat) and the Nigerian Navy (in charge of the water warfare).

-These are some of the facts about Nigeria we think you should know about.
-Have questions or suggestions as to more fact to be added?
+These are some of the facts about Nigeria you should know about.
+Do you have questions or suggestions as to more facts to add?
 You can make a comment below or use the contact page to get to us!

 Recommended Reading: Meaning of Acronyms Relating to Nigeria